 SB 5383 allows cities and counties to permit “villages” of tiny houses on wheels, and prohibits them from barring tiny houses as primary residences in mobile home communities.

 One of the groundbreaking aspects of the bill is that it states that cities and counties should not, directly or indirectly, discriminate against consumers’ choices in the placement or use of homes, in such a manner not equally applicable to all homes.
 Though, it also removes liability risk from the municipalities.
-Also, the bill adopts basic safety standards, including the IRC Tiny House Appendix Q.
+Also, the bill also directs the state building department to adopts tiny house building standards, including the IRC Appendix Q.

 The Washington Tiny House Association was the grassroots advocacy leader behind this victory, made possible by the broad support from many state congressmen and the sincere dedication of Senator Hans Zeiger.